migueldeicaza/SwiftTermApp/README.md

 # SwiftTermApp

-SwiftTermApp is a terminal emulator and SSH cliennt application for iOS using the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) engine and written in SwiftUI.
+SwiftTermApp is a terminal emulator and SSH client application for iOS using the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) engine and written in SwiftUI.

 Some of the features: